 - Preprocessing of data

 - RAC only saw aggregate results

 - Regression model to observe effects of independent variables in explaining salary

 Journey Has Just Begun

-- Executive Summary emailed to all faculty; Presentation emailed to Deans
+- Executive Summary of findings emailed to all faculty; Presentation emailed to Deans

 - Engage more faculty in the dialogue